top of page

 Participation starts with faith in the covenant, not with good works.
 The rewards of the covenant are not earned as Jesus has already done everything for us.
 We now can enter His rest.

 Initially, God the Father established specific laws that dictate how this earth functions and operates.
-I refer to this as "the system of justice" or "government of harvest" because this world is governed by the principles of seed, time, and harvest, meaning whatever is sown will eventually be reaped.
+I refer to this as "the government of harvest" because this world is governed by the principles of seed, time, and harvest, meaning whatever is sown will eventually be reaped.

 In order to redeem man back into God's family, Jesus had to sow Himself into the system as a sacrifice.
 Jesus paid the price we couldn't pay for ourselves because we weren't holy or spotless.
 We all have sinned.